Synoyx/simple_voting_contract_testing/README.md

 Second project for Alyra's course : testing of the simple_voting_contract.

 I decided to create a separate project, as the testing project must use Alyra's code as base for testing.
-The repo contains 2 files :
+The repo contains 3 files :

 - test/Voting.t.sol : the file to be reviewed, containing all the unit tests for the exercise
-- test/ExperimentalVoting.t.sol : file containing some interestings things that I found when I worked on the exercise.
+- test/ExperimentalVoting.t.sol : file containing some interestings things that I found when I worked on the exercise with foundry.
   Just here to share some infos, it is not part of the exercise that is performed.
   I ignored the tests of this file with a line in foundry.toml
+- test/Voting.t.js : for training purpose, I also did this exercise with hardhat

+## Before running tests

+Before running tests, you'll need to install the dependencies.
+For foundry, you'll need to run the following command : `forge install OpenZeppelin/openzeppelin-contracts` For hardhat, you'll need to run : `npm install` It's not mandatory, as it should propose to install dependencies automatically when you run npx commands for the first time.

 ### Voting.t.sol